What is pomalidomide?

 Hepatitis B reactivation

-If you have had Hepatitis B (a liver infection) in the past, this treatment can make it active again.
-Your doctor or nurse will talk to you about this and may test you for Hepatitis B before, during, and after treatment.
+Tell your doctor if you have ever had hepatitis B (a liver infection).
+This treatment can make it active again.
+Your doctor, nurse or pharmacist will talk to you about this and will test you for it before you start your treatment.

 Second cancer